 In short: it’s complicated.
 That being said, taking recreational drugs always poses a long list of risks.

 Let’s take a look at what the long-term effects of LSD are, as well as what LSD is and what it does.

 LSD, also known as lysergic acid diethylamide, is a psychedelic drug that can profoundly alter and distort sensations and perceptions.
 Potentially lasting up to 12 hours, this long-lasting drug is also one of the most potent mood-altering drugs that are available.

-The drug has been around since 1938 when it was synthesized from ergot.
+The drug has been around since 1938, when it was synthesized from ergot.
 Ergot is a type of fungus that grows on grains.
-It was first synthesized by Albert Hofman, a Swiss chemist who was a part of a large research program that was looking for alkaloid derivatives of ergot that were medically useful.
+It was first synthesized by Albert Hofman, a Swiss chemist who was part of a large research program that was looking for alkaloid derivatives of ergot that were medically useful.

 Interestingly, the psychedelic properties of LSD weren’t discovered until Hofmann accidentally ingested an unknown quantity of the substance five years after synthesizing it. he then began intentionally ingesting it.

 In 1947, the drug was introduced as a psychiatric medication.
 At the time, it was marketed as a drug that could cure a wide range of mental disorders.

 During the 1950s, the CIA started experimenting with the potential of LSD under a program that was called Project MKUltra.
 During this time, they introduced the drug to the US and distributed it to research centers, hospitals, clinics, and prisons.
 The existence of this project wasn’t revealed until 1975.